India: Dozens of bodies recovered after barge sinks during cyclone | DW | 20.05.2021

 The barge was deployed on contract by state-run energy explorer Oil and Natural Gas Corporation (ONGC) to carry people engaged for offshore drilling.

-It had 261 people on board when it sank after the cyclone barreled into the Bombay High oilfield near Mumbai.
+It had 261 people onboard when it sank after the Cyclone Tauktae barreled into the Bombay High oilfield near Mumbai.

-Cyclone Tauktae which hit the western states of Gujarat and Maharashtra on Monday is the strongest storm the region has seen in decades and has killed at least 62 more people in the past two days.
+Cyclone Tauktae, which hit the western states of Gujarat and Maharashtra on Monday, is the strongest storm the region has seen in decades.
+It has killed at least 62 more people over the past two days.

 -